 Drive Efficiency and Productivity

-Data that’s produced by IT and OT gives unique insight into how the company is performing.
-Not only can it be harnessed to drive growth through external factors (like the beer example from above) but it can also be used to address internal inefficiencies.
+Data that’s produced by IT and OT systems gives unique insight into how the company is performing.
+Not only can it be harnessed to drive growth through external factors (like the beer example from above) but it can also be used to address internal inefficiencies. on the factory floor.

 Information regarding business processes, previous operations, staff productivity and machinery maintenance costs can all point to areas of improvement.
 Anything that highlights where time, money or resources could be better spent elsewhere.